nayrng/nayrng.github.io/index.md

 Hi!
 My name is Ryan Ng.

-I look forward to working as a software engineer, and have a huge interest in programming and computer science.
+I am currently an aspiring software engineer, and have a huge interest in programming and computer science.

 Aside from computer science, I enjoy hiking, running, and watching football.